Emma319/ArcadeGame/README.md

 ## Overview
 This Project creates a arcade game using Object Oriented JavaScript.
 All entities are setted up as object and controlled by object's properties.

-## How to Load the Game
-Download or clone the repository and open (index.html](index.html) in your favorite browser.

 ## How to Begin
 * Use keyboard to play this game.